-To understand FOB pricing, one must understand what FOB means.
-FOB is the short form term for Free On Board (or Freight on Board) and roughly translates to mean that the cost of product being delivered to the nearest port is included in the purchase price, but the purchaser is liable to pay the shipping costs from that port.
-This is along with all other fees for the onward journey to the port of the buyer’s destination.
+To understand FOB Pricing, one must understand what FOB means.
+FOB is the short form for Free on Board (or Freight on Board) and translates to sellers including the cost of the product being delivered to the nearest port in the purchase price.
+However, buyer is liable to pay for the shipping costs from that port, and also any other fees associated with transporting the goods to their desired destination.

 - Fast and efficient – speak with our trading team within minutes

 - Great rates – beat high street bank rates with Trade Finance Global

 - Our partners are regulated and trusted experts

 - Experts partners who are specialised in geography and sectors